OneMoreNate/CrpUsernameStuffing/README.md

 to the RADIUS clients when the users Auth Method requires the use of a One Time Passcode(OTP), such as
 SMS, Authenticator App Passcode or Hardware FOB.

-The script will enumerate all the members of the defined Group(s), from the defined domains, and populate the defined CRP ($CrpName) with those members samAccountNames adding a logical OR (|) value between each.
-It is recommended that you setup AD Groups for this purpose, for ease of management.
+The script will enumerate all the members of the defined Active Directory Groups from the defined Domains and populate the defined CRPs ($CrpName) with those members samAccountNames.
+Each samaccountname is separated with a logical OR (|) value between each, allowing for the inspections of multiple usernames.
+It is recommended that you setup AD Groups for this specific purpose, for ease of management.

-When the script updates the User Name condition, it will add a timestamp as the first entry so that you can easily tell when the last time the script successfully ran.
+When the script updates the User Name condition, it will add a timestamp as the first entry so that you can easily tell, by looking at the CRP summary, when the last time the script successfully ran.

 <b>Prerequisites:<br></b>
  -Must be run from a machine with the Active Directory cmdlets.
 You can get the Active Directory module by installing